-Creating an unpacking schedule can be helpful as well.
-By unpacking everything according to a plan, you might not be as overwhelmed as you would be if you were to face a houseful of boxes with no method for unpacking.
+Create an unpacking schedule and stick to it.
+By unpacking everything according to a plan, you might not be as overwhelmed as you would be if you were to face a house full of boxes with no method for unpacking.

 TIP: It will be almost impossible to unpack everything on the day you move in.
 Remember to not overdo it by trying to unpack your entire household in one day.